- Ecole Polytechnique, France, 1995. See http://www.polytechnique.edu/en/about-ecole-polytechnique.

-Ludovic Noirie is a senior researcher within the Networks, Algorithms, Analytics, Control and Security research program in Nokia Bell Labs France.
+Ludovic Noirie is a senior researcher within the Networks, Algorithms, Analytics, Control and Security research lab in Nokia Bell Labs France.
 He joined Alcatel in 1997 as a researcher on optical networking after receiving his engineer diplomas (Ecole Polytechnique, France, 1995, and Telecom ParisTech, France, 1997).
 Along his career within Alcatel, Alcatel-Lucent and now Nokia, Ludovic Noirie provided multidisciplinary contributions with technical and scientific content spanning from optical sub-systems and optical networking to general networking solutions.

 One of the major contributions is the work he carried out on mixed TDM and packet switching systems: architecture, scheduling, traffic engineering, and traffic modeling for network evaluation.
 He started and led the “byte-switch” concept in Alcatel Research & Innovation, focusing on an agnostic matrix that indifferently switches TDM and packets.
 This innovative concept was included at that time in the Alcatel 1850 Transport Service Switch (TSS) product line, which received the “Best New Product” awards by Light Reading in 2005 and InfoVision Europe (IEC) in 2006.